KavyaShrivastava/Animal-Shelter-Management-System/README.md

 # Animal-Shelter-
-Animal Shelter uses OOPT principles to keep track of adopted animals, visitors in a shelter.
+Animal Shelter uses OOP principles to keep track of adopted animals, visitors in a shelter.